sskingshaikpro/Lenovo-e40-80-Hackintosh-EFI/README.md

 ## What's not working:

-- Audio / Speaker / Headphone / Microphone
+- Audio / Speaker / Headphone / Microphone It Will Be Comming Soon.
 - HDMI output